KimCidDev/food-explorer-front-end/README.md

 - Browse dishes: View all available dishes and their details.
 - Search dishes: Search for dishes by name and/or tag.
 - User authentication: Register as a new user or log in to an existing account.
+  - 🔎🧩😆 If you'd like to test as an admin, try locating the code around the logo.
 - User basket: Add items to the basket, adjust quantities, remove items.

 ## Contributors 👩‍💻👨‍💻